Overview

 Pull, not push

-After every turn, a separate claude -p subprocess reviews your agent's
+After every turn, a second, independent brain (a separate LLM subprocess —

-work in the background and writes a critique to disk.
-Critiques never
+your agent's work in the background and writes a code review to disk.
+Code Reviews never

 auto-inject into your chat — they sit in an inbox until you pull them in